 Before we can define anti-aging, we need some detail on the aging process itself.
-The visible and functional aspects are easy enough to see - muscle and joint stiffness, decline in mental sharpness, less energy - but what we really need is to understand the underlying causes.
-Here's how scientists see it now: At the cellular and subcellular level, interactions among genes and environmental factors result in accumulation of genetic damage, embodied by specific interrelated aging hallmarks.
+The visible and functional aspects are easy enough to see - loss of muscle mass, joint stiffness, skin wrinkles, decline in mental sharpness, less energy - but what we really need is to understand the underlying causes.
+Here's how scientists see it now: At the cellular and subcellular level, interactions among genes and environmental factors result in accumulation of genetic damage, manifested by specific and interrelated aging hallmarks.

-Researchers use these hallmarks as a framework for identifying targets for anti-aging therapies.
+These hallmarks form a framework for identifying targets for anti-aging therapies.
 Anti-aging aims to slow or reverse the aging process at several levels, with a goal of physiologic improvements, reduction in disease, and potential lifespan extension.
 We'll touch on a few of these that are becoming important opportunities in the practice of longevity medicine.

-The new era of anti-aging
+Longevity Medicine: The new era of anti-aging